DarshanWalchale/CP-Assignment/ReadMe.txt

 				All requests made by the library are stored in sentRequests.txt.
 Text files named the respective vendor/library records all requests made to it along with the name of the requesting library (LIMITATION %)
 			*	Other libraries can make requests for books in this library (title, library name required).
 				Search option is given here to find books in the current library.
+				If book with same title (case sensitive) is present, author is not asked; else request is still taken, and user is informed about it.
 All requests are stored in recvdRequests.txt.
-				If book with same title (case sensitive) is present, author is not asked; else request is still taken, and user is informed about it
 			*	Option to display all sent requests and received requests for current library

 		6. Review Admin Privileges